slackapi/python-slack-sdk/docs/content/legacy/conversations.md

 To get a list of all the conversations in a workspace, use `conversations_list`.
-By default, only public conversations are returned; use the `types` parameter specify which types of conversations you\'re interested in (Note: `types` is a string of comma-separated values)
+By default, only public conversations are returned; use the `types` parameter specify which types of conversations you're interested in (Note: `types` is a string of comma-separated values)

 ``` python